If you think of something else you would like to know, please email your question to our Admissions team, take part in the next chat or call us!

 A: No, but almost all admitted students have obtained one.
 You must have at least 90 hours of college coursework, of which 60 must be from an accredited U.S. or Canadian based institution.

-Q: What is the best time to take the MCAT?
+Q: When is the best time to take the MCAT?

-Q: Can I apply to medical school if I don't have all my requirements finished?
+Q: Can I apply to medical school if I don't have all my prerequisite core competencies completed?

 A: Yes, as long as you have a plan to complete them by the time you matriculate.